 Welcome to Reception!
 Where Miss Tuck is Red Class teacher and Mrs Tuck (Mon-Wed) and Mrs Lowe (Thur-Fri) are Purple Class teachers.
 Our children learn through active, collaborative and independent enquiry.
-We also have Mrs Reed, Miss Doyle and Mrs Kirkhy as our classroom assistants.
+We also have Miss James, Miss Pettyfer and Mrs Kirkhy as our classroom assistants.

 The children engage in a fully interactive indoor and outdoor learning environment where their own initiated play is supported and extended through adult interaction.
 We actively encourage children to be independent and take control of their own learning.
 Our children are immersed in an enabling classroom that nurtures the characteristics of effective learning allowing them to play and explore, actively learn, and create and think critically.